Manchester Metrolink: Fares and ticketing

 Fare evasion in 2006 was estimated at 2–6% of all users, and in 2012 at 2.5% of all users.
 Checking tickets and passes and issuing Standard fares (similar to penalty fare) is the responsibility of Metrolink's Passenger Services Representatives (PSRs), who provide security and assistance on the network; between 1992 and 2008, Greater Manchester Police had a dedicated Metrolink unit responsible for policing the system.
+The amount of ticket inspectors onboard trams was increased following the Bee Network's launch in September 2023, and the penalty for evading fares also increased.

 Thorn EMI designed the original ticket vending machines.
-In 2005 GMPTE announced that rail passengers travelling from within Greater Manchester into Manchester city centre could use the Metrolink service between the then eight City Zone stops for free.
+In 2005, GMPTE announced that rail passengers travelling from within Greater Manchester into Manchester city centre could use the Metrolink service in the City Zone for free.
 Passengers must present a valid rail ticket, correctly dated with Manchester Ctlz as the destination.
 In 2007 TfGM rolled out new ticket vending machines, designed to accept credit/debit card payments and permit the purchase of multiple tickets in a single transaction.
 These were replaced in 2009 with touchscreen machines, designed with the Scheidt & Bachmann Ticket XPress system.

-In October 2012, TfGM announced it was devising a more straightforward zonal fare system, comparable to London fare zones, and preparing to introduce get me there, the region's new contactless smartcard system, for use on all public transport modes in Greater Manchester, including Metrolink.
+In October 2012, TfGM announced it was devising a more straightforward zonal fare system, comparable to London fare zones, and preparing to introduce 'get me there', the region's new contactless smartcard system, for use on all public transport modes in Greater Manchester, including Metrolink.
 After years of consultation, a new system using four concentric zones was implemented on 13 January 2019.
 From 15 July 2019, a new contactless pay-as-you-go service began, allowing passengers to tap in and out on smart readers using their contactless bank cards.
 Contactless fares were originally capped to no more than the cost of the equivalent daily travelcard.
 In September 2021 an additional weekly cap was introduced.